-47 Pages Posted: 4 Jun 2018 Last revised: 1 Aug 2018
+55 Pages Posted: 4 Jun 2018 Last revised: 4 May 2020

-We present the results of a novel set of studies of both judicial decisionmaking and attitudes towards risk assessment.
-We studied Virginia because it was the first state to incorporate risk assessment in sentencing guidelines.
-Virginia has been hailed as a national model for doing so.
-In analyzing sentencing data in Virginia, we find that judicial use of risk assessment is highly variable.
-Second, in the first comprehensive survey of its kind, we find judicial attitudes towards risk assessment in sentencing practice quite divided.
-Even if, in theory, an instrument can better sort offenders in less need of jail or prison, in practice, decisionmakers may not use it as intended.
+We present the results of a novel set of studies of both judicial decision-making and attitudes towards risk assessment.
+In our first study, we find that even in Virginia, whose risk assessment instrument has been hailed as a national model for the use of risk assessment, sentencing data indicates that judicial use of risk assessment is highly variable.
+In our second study, the first comprehensive survey of its kind, we also find quite divided judicial attitudes towards risk assessment in sentencing practice.
+Even if, in theory, an instrument can better sort offenders in less need of jail or prison, in practice, decision-makers may not use it as intended.

 Suggested Citation: Suggested Citation